 Throughout the series, Rick C-137 continually claims that he’s the Rickest Rick.
 And it goes without saying that Rickest Rick would have the Mortiest Morty.
-This line is uttered in the episode titled Close Rick-counters of the Rick Kind.
-But just as soon as those lines uttered, Rick C-137 goes on to suggest that a “cocky” Morty could lead to some big problems.
-This has lead many fans to theorise that this is exactly what has lead to the occurrence of Evil Morty.
+This line is uttered in the Close Rick-counters of the Rick Kind episode.
+But just as soon as those lines are uttered, Rick C-137 goes on to suggest that a “cocky” Morty could lead to some big problems.
+This has led many fans to theorise that this is exactly what led to Evil Morty’s occurrence.
 But, instead of being the Mortiest Morty, the suggestion is that he’s the Rickest Morty.
-Earlier in the episode, a group of Mortys hail Morty C-137 as The One True Morty, which would make him the Morties Morty and opposition to the Rickest Morty.
+Earlier in the episode, a group of Mortys hail Morty C-137 as The One True Morty, which would make him the Morties Morty and oppose the Rickest Morty.
 And now, with Evil Morty elected as President of the Citadel, the theory seems all the more plausible.

 Theory #5: Evil Morty Wants Revenge

-Well, this may not be a theory, since it’s been established that the shows do share the same universe.
-The question here is not whether this is true but rather if any of the characters from Gravity Falls may be Rick or Morty.
+Well, this may not be a theory since it’s been established that the shows do share the same universe.
+The question is not whether this is true but whether any of the characters from Gravity Falls may be Rick or Morty.
 A popular theory here is that Blenjamin Blandin from Gravity Falls, a time traveller working to correct anomalies that occur in the different timelines, may actually be Morty.

 The scene in which Rick and Jerry are found in a loop of simulations boggles the mind.
 It suggests that there could be yet another dimension to the simulation, even after they have apparently escaped.
-After being caught by the Zigerions, they try to retrieve the recipe for Dark Matter from Rick who escapes after providing them with a fake recipe that blows up their ship.
+After being caught by the Zigerions, they try to retrieve the recipe for Dark Matter from Rick, who escapes after providing them with a fake recipe instead.
 But why would they have allowed him to escape after providing an untested formula?
 A simulation within a simulation within another simulation?
-Does this mean that the entire show could simply be a simulation itself?
+Does this mean that the entire show could be a simulation itself?
 Possibly.

-In Total Rickall, the appearance of Mr Poopybutthole is an indication that we’re following a different multiverse.
+In Total Rickall, Mr Poopybutthole’s appearance indicates that we’re following a different multiverse.
 He’s also been entered into the opening credits, suggesting that he’s been there all along.

 Many theories spawned from the Close Rick-counters of the Rick Kind episode.
 With ‘Evil Rick’ showing a list of the most evil Ricks, Rick C-137 features on the list as well.
 Is Rick C-137 also Evil Rick?
 Evil Morty only wants to get back to his Rick?
 Maybe he’s just misunderstood.

-Every so often, Rick has broken the fourth wall, specifically indicating that he’s in a show.
+Rick has repeatedly broken the fourth wall, indicating that he’s in a show.
 Seeing that Rick is the only one to blurt out these lines, it goes without saying that he’s aware that he’s in a TV show.
 In addition to this, he also constantly talks up the importance of interdimensional cable as a form of relaxation, which is a bit odd for a man of science who believes everything without a specific purpose is a waste of time.

-Despite all the theories floating around the Internet, all of it may be naught.
-The show may just be one big joke exploring any ideas that pop into the creators’ minds.
-In the Morty’s Mind Blowers episode, we get to see all the missing adventures (or episodes) from the show we haven’t previously been made aware of.
-Rick suggests that the memories don’t matter and that Morty should just sit back and enjoy.
-Many have taken this to mean that the co-creators suggest the show itself also doesn’t follow a continuous story and we’re all reading too much into it.
-That said, looking at the upcoming episode guides, there is a sequence and story that plays out in the end.
+Despite all the theories floating around the Internet, all of them may be nought.
+The show may be one big joke exploring any ideas that pop into the creators’ minds.
+In the Morty’s Mind Blowers episode, we see all the missing adventures (or episodes) from the show we haven’t previously been aware of.
+Rick suggests that the memories don’t matter and that Morty should sit back and enjoy.
+Many have taken this to mean that the co-creators suggest the show itself also doesn’t follow a continuous story, and we’re all reading too much into it.
+That said, looking at the upcoming episode guides, a sequence and story play out in the end.
 We should just be happy knowing we’re along for the ride, however crazy it may be.

-There are many more floating around, but these Rick And Morty theories have gained the most traction over the years.
+Many more are floating around, but these Rick And Morty theories have gained the most traction over the years.